 What did you imagine your career path to be when you entered law school?

 I recall that I wanted to do some sort of public service.
 I don’t think it was exactly clear to me what that would look like.
 I certainly didn’t imagine the path that I ended up taking.
 But part of what attracted me to NYU was the commitment to public service and public interest law, specifically.
 Like a lot of students when they go to law school, I didn’t have a clear path in mind, other than having a pretty strong feeling that I wanted to use the law to help people in some way.
 And with this litigation against the president, I remind people that the law is not an abstraction.
 A case like this is an important reminder of the massive impact the law can have on a deeply personal level for many thousands of people around our country.
 And that is something that I try to remind my team all the time.
-Yes, we’re arguing constitutional principles or procedural aspect of any particular litigation, but we always remember that real lives are going to be impacted by what we do and whether or not we’re successful.
+Yes, we’re arguing constitutional principles or procedural aspects of any particular litigation, but we always remember that real lives are going to be impacted by what we do and whether or not we’re successful.
 And that is why I went to law school, honestly.

 Do you have any advice for current or prospective law students?